 Ginjinha or simply Ginja, is a liqueur.
 Plenty of people during our stay told us about this liqueur.
 Raved about it even.
 And you know, I’m open to trying just about anything.

 But this drink?
 It reminded me of nothing so much as cherry cough syrup.
+I much prefer the port wine that the country is famous for!

 Traditional Portuguese food, minus one